 Some historical perspective: A long time ago there was a magazine called CMJ New Music Monthly which came with a CD offering 15 or so recent tracks from generally obscure bands that pretentious young white people like myself favored back in the days when this nation was so carefree that its biggest obsession centered around a figure skater and her skeevy boyfriend who had attacked a rival figure skater and her friend Ron Goldman.
 Or something.
 Anyway, CMJ New Music Monthly was pretty great, because back before the Internet you had to rely on your friends or your local college radio station to find out about new bands, which was fine in theory except sometimes your friends tried to get you into shit like Infectious Grooves and the DJs at most college radio stations were unbearable because they affected these terribly desperate airs of terminal hipness even though, come on, you’re a fucking DJ at a college radio station, the only thing that could make you less cool is if you wrote for the newspaper.
 So sometimes the system broke down.
 And that’s why we were happy to have CMJ, even though it was kind of expensive and that one time they included that Youssou N’Dour collaboration with Neneh Cherry you kind of got the feeling they were doing it because they thought they were supposed to and not because they were super into it.

 I had no idea who Stephin Merritt or any of the other band members were, and because they didn’t get a lot of coverage in Spin or Rolling Stone, which were the Time and Newsweek of music magazines back in an era when being Time or Newsweek (or Spin or Rolling Stone) actually meant something to music (or magazines, or the wider culture), I didn’t learn a whole lot more about them.
-A couple of years later, having moved back to New York, I was in the HMV, a new chain record store that had a pretty good selection of imports (which is what we used to call records that were difficult to obtain because they came from other countries; can you imagine?) and they had a new record from the band called Get Lost that I had no idea had come out but did not seem to be available in domestic form, at least at that particular HMV, so I shelled out for the French version (which, it turned out, had a different sequence, something strange that record labels used to do back when anyone actually paid attention to the running order of albums).
+A couple of years later, having moved back to New York, I was in the HMV, a new-to-the-city chain record store that had a pretty good selection of imports (which is what we used to call records that were difficult to obtain because they came from other countries; can you imagine that people once lived like this?) and they had a new record from the band called Get Lost that I had no idea had come out but did not seem to be available in domestic form, at least at that particular HMV, so I shelled out for the French version (which, it turned out, had a different sequence from the American version, something strange that record labels used to do back when anyone actually paid attention to the running order of albums).
 It was a very different sounding record from Holiday and Charm: fuller, less machiney.
-And while it didn’t capture my heart the way the previous two did-and, really, how could it?
-You can only develop those kind of affections for a certain amount of time, and after that things just become preference-it was still pretty excellent.
-At some point after that I saw in the listings section of the New York Press-an alternative newspaper (and this may require the greatest feat of imagination of all on your part, young folks) that was actually quite vibrant and amusing at the time, even though half the jokes were of the button-pushing, “Hahahaha, you care about poor people, fuck you, loser!” variety-that the band was playing at Brownie’s, an old club with terrible acoustics on Avenue A-and this is JUST when that street had pretty much lost its edge because all of the white people who had moved down there to shoot heroin had wised up and decided that they could sell more records by doing rockabilly and Elvis impressions-that subsequently became a bar called HiFi.
+And while it didn’t capture my heart the way the previous two did — and, really, how could it?
+You can only develop those kind of affections for a certain amount of time, and after that things just become preference — it was still pretty excellent.
+At some point after that I saw in the listings section of the New York Press — an alternative newspaper (and this may require the greatest feat of imagination of all on your part, young folks) that was actually quite vibrant and amusing at the time, even though half the jokes were of the button-pushing, “Hahahaha, you care about poor people, fuck you, loser!” variety — that the band was playing at Brownie’s, an old club with terrible acoustics on Avenue A — and this is JUST when that street had pretty much lost its edge because all of the white people who had moved down there to shoot heroin had wised up and decided that they could sell more records by doing rockabilly and Elvis impressions — that subsequently became a bar called HiFi.
 The band went on late, and Merritt was still drinking at the bar when his drummer Claudia Gonson yelled at him to get on the fucking stage already.
 I had never seen him before.
 He was TINY.
 I’m not sure how I ever pictured that disembodied voice, but it wasn’t that guy.
 Kind of shocking, really.
 Anyway, they did a cover of “Bela Lugosi’s Dead” that night, and Merritt and Gonson had pretty much already established the stage patter that you see today, although he was a lot drunker then.